radiology-research/.github/profile/README.md

 ## Introduction

 This organization provides a home for research projects within the UCSF Department of Radiology & Biomedical Imaging.
-While labs and groups may host their own organizations, this org is for general, department-wide by for our research staff and faculty.
+While labs and groups may host their own organizations, this org is designed for general, department-wide use by for our research staff and faculty.

 ## Management